-These consolidated financial statements have been prepared in accordance with the historical cost convention.
+These financial statements have been prepared in accordance with the historical cost convention.

-The preparation of the consolidated financial statements in conformity with IFRS requires the use of significant accounting estimates.
-It also requires the Management Board of the Parent Company to exercise judgement in the process of applying the accounting policies adopted by the Group.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are material from the point of view of the consolidated financial statements are disclosed in note 5.
+The preparation of financial statements in conformity with IFRS requires use of significant accounting estimates.
+It also requires the Management Board to exercise judgement in the process of applying the accounting policies adopted by the Company.
+The areas involving a higher degree of judgement or complexity or areas where assumptions and estimates are material from the point of view of the financial statements are disclosed in note 4.